dolandeer/COP3530-Project2/README.md

   https://crowcpp.org/master/<br/>
   https://github.com/libcpr/cpr<br/>
   <br/>
-  <b>Running the Program:</b> A zip file is included within this repository, <br/>to run the code and start the webapp simply open the .bat (Windows) or .command (Mac) file. <br/>If for some reason this does not work, you can run it through the CLion IDE by just clicking run after opening the files locally.
+  <b>Running the Program:</b> A zip file is included within this repository, <br/>to run the code and start the webapp simply open the .bat (Windows) or .command (Mac) file enclosed within. <br/>If for some reason this does not work, you can run it through the CLion IDE by just clicking run after opening the files locally.